CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Registration Start and End Dates

-Portal opened early January 2026.
+The portal opened in early January 2026.
 Last date to apply: January 30, 2026.
 Don’t wait—servers get busy near the end.

 Merit List Announcement Timeline